Maximum Potential Calisthenics

 Pistol Squats

 Today I took a video of myself doing a few pistol squats.
-The form isn’t perfect, my standing leg certainly struggles for stability and my idle leg needs to be
+The form isn’t perfect, my standing leg certainly struggles for stability and my

 Read More »